JaxPlays-Inc/jaxplays.org/content/reviews/2024-02-07-Hadestown.md

 Matthew Patrick Quinn's Hades, with a bass voice that commands attention, brings a richness and power reminiscent of Hugh Jackman's gravitas.
 His portrayal is smooth yet terrifying, embodying a god who wields power with a disarming nonchalance.
 {{< figure src="/media/photos/2024-Hadestown-4.webp" alt="" caption="As the Fates of 'Hadestown', Marla Louissaint, Lizzie Markson, and Hannah Schreer create a spine-tingling harmony that resonates through the theater, their synchronized melodies and poised presence stirring the audience to their core." attr="T Charles Erickson" >}}
-The Fates — Marla Louissaint, Lizzie Markson and Hannah Schreer — harmonize with such precision that their vocal interplay gives the audience goosebumps, adding layers to the narrative that are both eerie and entrancing.
+The Fates — Marla Louissaint, Lizzie Markson and Cecilia Trippiedi — harmonize with such precision that their vocal interplay gives the audience goosebumps, adding layers to the narrative that are both eerie and entrancing.
 Their harmonic glissandos are especially chilling, a testament to their collective talent.

 This cast, paired with an equally talented orchestra, forms one of the most musically gifted ensembles to grace a touring production.
 A standout moment of pure joy is when a trombone player descends to dance among the cast, blurring the lines between orchestra and actors and showcasing the boundless creativity of the production.
 {{< figure src="/media/photos/2024-Hadestown-1.webp" alt="" caption="The cast of 'Hadestown' bursts with energy in a lively scene, as the orchestra accompanies from above and the vibrant choreography unfolds onstage." attr="T Charles Erickson" >}}